Skip to main content

 Based on the build type, Percy follows the below workflow:

-- Partial Build: If a partial build is detected, it cannot be designated as the base build.
+• Partial Build: If a partial build is detected, it cannot be designated as the base build.
 However, approved snapshots from the partial build can still be considered as base snapshots.
 Note that in the case of partial builds, missing snapshots will not trigger notifications.
-Learn more.
+For more information, see Partial builds.

 Snapshot approval workflow